openxla/stablehlo/docs/dynamism.md

 ### Shape polymorphism

-Shape polymorphism is a [term we've inherited from JAX](shape-poly).
+Shape polymorphism is a [term we've inherited from JAX][shape-poly].

 There are two key implications to shape polymorphism: